Kinnui: History

 When Jews arrived in a new country, a secular name was often chosen from the local language.
 In Central and Eastern Europe, Yiddish was the secular language, so a Hebrew name was used in religious and Jewish community contexts and a Yiddish name was used (the kinnuy) in secular contexts.
 In France, the secular name was in French; in Spain in Spanish and other vernacular languages, in North Africa and the Middle East in Arabic, in ancient Babylon, the kinnui was in Babylonian and so on.
-Some kinnuim (the Hebrew plural of kinnui) sound similar to the corresponding Hebrew name, for example Mendel for Menachem, Anshel for Asher.
-A few kinnuim are based on the animal-like attributes of four of the sons of Jacob and one of his grandsons: Judah, the lion (cf. the family name Lyon, Loewe); Benjamin, the wolf (cf. the family name Woolf); Naphtali, the deer (cf. the family names Hirsch, Hersch, Harris); and Issachar, the donkey (or the bear) (cf. the family names Bar, Baer, Barell, Barnard, Bernhardt, Berthold, Schulter); plus Ephraim, the fish (cf. the family name Fish).
+Some kinnuyim (the Hebrew plural of kinnui) sound similar to the corresponding Hebrew name, for example Mendel for Menachem, Anshel for Asher.
+A few kinnuyim are based on the animal-like attributes of four of the sons of Jacob and one of his grandsons: Judah, the lion (cf. the family name Lyon, Loewe); Benjamin, the wolf (cf. the family name Woolf); Naphtali, the deer (cf. the family names Hirsch, Hersch, Harris); and Issachar, the donkey (or the bear) (cf. the family names Bar, Baer, Barell, Barnard, Bernhardt, Berthold, Schulter); plus Ephraim, the fish (cf. the family name Fish).

 Among Arabic-speaking Jews, Arabic names were adopted, such as Ḥassan, Abdallah, Sahl; or Hebrew names were translated into Arabic, for example, Eleazar into Mansur, Ovadia into Abdallah, Matzliah into Maimun.
 Ibn, analogous to the Hebrew ben, was used to form a family name.
 Examples of this formula are Ibn Aknin, Ibn Danan, Ibn Laṭif.
 In the Jews of Arab lands a linguistic mixing happened and names appear with both Hebrew and Arabic elements in the same name, for example, Abraham ibn Ezra.
 A peculiarity of the Arabic names is the kunya, the by-name given to a father after the birth of his son, by which the father is named after the son (using the prefix "Abu").
 For example, Abu Yunus is a kunya for the father of a son named Jonah.
 "Abu" also forms family names, as in the case of Abudarham or Abulafia.
 The Arabic article "al" appears in quite a number of names, as in Al-Ḥarisi.